nick-ducker/T2A1/README.md

      *  **Amazon RDS:** The Amazon RDS acts as the main and centralised relational database for the Airbnb app.

      *  **Hadoop:** Hadoop is a software tool that "splits up" the work of making database queries over more than one computer.
 Simply put, if one computer makes one large request to the database, the database must send back all of that data to the same computer.
-But if several computers make smaller requests to the database, the database can deliver all these parts simultaneously to different computers, which then reduce these smaller parts into one larger part, resulting in a faster, more effecient request.
+But if several computers make smaller requests to the database, the database can deliver all these parts simultaneously to different computers, which then reduce these smaller parts into one larger part, resulting in a faster, more efficient request.

      *  **Airflow:** Airflow is a simple tool that allows tasks to be run in order of operations, automatically.
 Say for example, you wanted to generate an email, but needed to collect a bunch of data in order to do this properly, and the email itself may look different depending on the state of whatever you're checking it against.
-Airflow can move through the application and peice these things together once the workflow has been designed for it.
+Airflow can move through the application and piece these things together once the workflow has been designed for it.

-     *  **Druid:** Druid acts as a big data sythesizer, that can listen in on events of the app and aggregate these into statistics.
+     *  **Druid:** Druid acts as a big data synthesizer, that can listen in on events of the app and aggregate these into statistics.
 These numbers can be used hand in hand with creating user interfaces relating to these values.

      *  **Twilio SendGrid:** Twilio is an API used for sending emails to users.